Liberal National Party of Queensland: Formation of the Liberal National Party

 The LNP appeared to be positioned to win a second term at the 31 January 2015 state election, albeit with a reduced majority.
 However, in a shock result that had not been foreseen by any commentators, let alone either party, the LNP suffered a 12 percent swing and lost its majority.
 Labor took 31 seats off the LNP, and came within one seat of rebounding from only nine seats at dissolution to an outright majority.
 One of the LNP casualties was Newman, who became just the second Queensland premier since Federation to lose his own seat.
 He immediately announced his retirement from politics, and Springborg was elected his successor on 7 February with Langbroek as his deputy.
 Although Springborg initially harboured hopes of forming a minority government, this ended when Labor formed a minority government with the support of the lone independent in the chamber.

 On 6 May 2016, Tim Nicholls, who is from the Liberal side of the merger, successfully challenged Springborg for the leadership of the party, winning the ballot 22 votes to 19.
 Deb Frecklington, the member for the ancestrally National seat of Nanango (the seat of former Premier Joh Bjelke-Petersen), was elected deputy leader.
 Nicholls led the party to defeat at the November 2017 state election.
 The LNP actually suffered a three-seat swing, allowing Labor to win government in its own right.
 Nicholls subsequently stepped down as party leader.
 Frecklington was elevated to the leadership position at a party-room meeting on 12 December 2017, with Tim Mander selected as deputy leader.

 Under Frecklington's leadership, the LNP was heavily defeated at the 2020 state election, in which it only managed to win five seats in Brisbane.
 Frecklington initially planned to stay on as leader, but on 2 November announced that she would call a leadership spill which she would not contest.
 David Crisafulli, the member for the Gold Coast seat of Broadwater, was elected LNP leader on 12 November 2020, with Toowoomba-area MP David Janetzki as his deputy.

+The LNP won at the 2024 state election.
+Its first election win since 2012 and its second ever election victory in the party's history.

 Function at a federal level

 The party has in the past supplied a former Deputy Prime Minister; former federal Nationals leader Warren Truss, Deputy Prime Minister in the Abbott Government, was a member of the LNP.

-In February of 2022, before the 21 May 2022 federal election, out of 29 LNP federal MPs and Senators, 21 sat with the Liberals while eight sat with the Nationals.
+In February 2022, before the 21 May 2022 federal election, out of 29 LNP federal MPs and Senators, 21 sat with the Liberals while eight sat with the Nationals.
 The eight LNP MPs and Senators who sat with the Nationals were: